Freeway Token (FWT) Price Hits $0.0087 on Major Exchanges

-Freeway Token (CURRENCY:FWT) traded down 7.1% against the dollar during the 1 day period ending at 13:00 PM Eastern on June 12th.
-Over the last week, Freeway Token has traded down 16.1% against the dollar.
-Freeway Token has a total market capitalization of $31.53 million and $773,704.00 worth of Freeway Token was traded on exchanges in the last 24 hours.
-One Freeway Token coin can currently be bought for about $0.0087 or 0.00000024 BTC on major cryptocurrency exchanges.
+Freeway Token (CURRENCY:FWT) traded up 4.9% against the dollar during the one day period ending at 0:00 AM Eastern on June 13th.
+One Freeway Token coin can currently be purchased for $0.0087 or 0.00000022 BTC on major exchanges.
+In the last week, Freeway Token has traded 15.9% lower against the dollar.
+Freeway Token has a market capitalization of $31.64 million and approximately $854,453.00 worth of Freeway Token was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.